amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 #### AssignmentTrackingProvider

 The local evaluation client uses an assignment tracking provider to send assignment events to Amplitude.
-While a default assignment tracking provider is provided for the use of testing, due to its synchronous nature, Amplitude recommends that you use a custom provider for increased flexibility and performance.
+Amplitude provides a default assignment tracking provider, but this is best used for testing due to its synchronous nature.
+Amplitude recommends that you use a custom provider for increased flexibility and performance.

 ```php title="AssignmentTrackingProvider"
 <?php